5 Practical ways to get more sleep

-Adults should get 7 - 9 hours good quality sleep each night, but that's often easier said than done for many of us.
-With World Sleep Day approaching, we've put together a list of practical ways to help you get enough zzzzs.
+Most adults need 7 - 9 hours good quality sleep each night, but that's often easier said than done.
+We've put together a list of practical ways to help you get enough zzzzs.

 Figure out how much sleep you need